 Acknowledgements.
-We appreciate the constructive reviews and input provided by Adrienne Marshall, an anonymous reviewer, and editor Veit Blauhut, and feedback on early versions of this manuscript from Michael Anderson, Sasha Gershunov, Tim Bardsley, and Zach Tolby.
-Roger Kreidberg provided technical editing and writing advice.
-Authors Hatchett and McEvoy were supported by the Desert Research Institute Foundation under an Institutional Research Project grant and the National Weather Service.
-Author Rhoades was funded by the Office of Biological and Environmental Research of the U.S. Department of Energy within the Regional and Global Climate Modeling Program program under the "the Calibrated and Systematic Characterization, Attribution and Detection of Extremes (CASCADE)" Science Focus Area (award no. DE-AC02-05CH11231) and the "A Framework for Improving Analysis and Modeling of Earth System and Intersectoral Dynamics at Regional Scales" project (award no. DE-SC0016605).
+We appreciate the constructive reviews and input provided by Adrienne Marshall, an anonymous reviewer, and editor Veit Blauhut and feedback on early versions of this paper from Michael Anderson, Sasha Gershunov, Tim Bardsley, and Zach Tolby.
+Roger Kreidberg provided technical editing and writing advice

+Financial support.
+This research has been supported by the Desert Research Institute under an Institutional Research Project grant and the National Weather Service: Snow Drought Tracker Research to Operations (R2O) (award no. AB-133E-16-CQ-0022).
+Daniel J. McEvoy was supported by the NOAA Climate Program Office Sectoral Applications Research Program (grant no. NA19OAR4310370).
+Alan M. Rhoades was funded by the Office of Biological and Environmental Research of the US Department of Energy within the Regional and Global Climate Modeling Program under the "Calibrated and Systematic Characterization, Attribution and Detection of Extremes (CASCADE)" science focus area (award no. DE-AC02-05CH11231) and the "Framework for Improving Analysis and Modeling of Earth System and Intersectoral Dynamics at Regional Scales" project (award no. DE-SC0016605).